 We expect that we will continue to generate significant operating losses for the foreseeable future.
-At June 30, 2011, our consolidated cash balance was approximately \$3,313,000.
-We believe our cash on hand is adequate to fund operations into the fourth quarter of 2011.
+At September 30, 2011, our consolidated cash balance was approximately \$1,591,000.
+We believe our cash on hand is adequate to fund operations until the end of 2011.
 We have expended and expect to continue to expend substantial funds on the research, development and clinical and pre-clinical testing of our drug compounds.
 We will require additional funds to conduct research and development, establish and conduct clinical and pre-clinical trials, establish commercial-scale manufacturing arrangements and provide for the marketing and distribution of our products.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
-On July 1, 2011, we filed a Registration Statement on Form S-1 for an underwritten public offering of our common stock with proceeds of up to \$15,000,000, excluding the underwriter's over-allotment.
-There can be no assurance that the registration statement will become effective or that any securities will be sold pursuant to it.
-We plan to actively pursue this and other financing alternatives.
-However, there can be no assurance that we will obtain the necessary funding or that it will be available on a timely basis or upon terms acceptable to us.
-If we obtain capital by issuing debt or preferred stock, the holders of such securities would likely obtain rights that are superior to those of holders of our common stock.